REP-Julian/Github-Auto-Contribution/README.md

-> The only way to do great work is to love what you do. — Steve Jobs
+> In the middle of difficulty lies opportunity. — Albert Einstein

 ---
-*Auto-updated: 2026-08-25 18:19:41*
+*Auto-updated: 2026-08-25 18:19:50*